ethier-lab/AxoNet-fiji/README.md

 6. Monitor the **Console** window for the program's message log

-7. Read **"AxoNet Output Explanation.pdf"** above to interpret your results
+7. Read **"AxoNet Output Explanation.pdf"** in the repository to interpret your results

 ### Dependencies: